igormtt/CRUD-typescript-POO/readme.md

 ### I cloned the repository, what should I do next?

 * [on console] npm i (to install the dependencies)
-* [on console] make a .env file with the location of you database.
-Like this: DATABASE_URL="file:./dev.db"
 * [on console] npx prisma migrate dev
 * now, you can do the next steps bellow!